Skip to main content

 This is akin to turning the metabolic volume down too low.
 Your heart rate may slow, a condition known as bradycardia.
 The force of each contraction can diminish, reducing overall cardiac output.

-Over time, this sluggish state contributes to an increase in systemic vascular resistance, meaning your blood vessels become less flexible, which can lead to diastolic hypertension (an increase in the bottom number of your reading).
+Over time, this sluggish state contributes to an increase in systemic vascular resistance, meaning your blood vessels become less flexible, which can lead to diastolic hypertension (an increase in the bottom number of your blood pressure reading).
 This forces your heart to work harder against increased pressure to circulate blood.

 An untreated thyroid imbalance directly alters heart rate, blood pressure, and cholesterol levels, setting the stage for future cardiovascular complications.